Bayesian Hierarchical Copula Models with a Dirichlet-Laplace Prior: Results

-For easiness of comparisons, we follow \citet{zhuang2020} and report the results not in terms of the parameter $\gamma$, but rather according the natural parameter of each copula, that is $\rho$ for the Gaussian copula, and $\theta$ for the Archimedean ones. \begin{landscape}
+For the ease of comparisons, we follow \citet{zhuang2020} and report the results not in terms of parameter $\gamma$ but rather according the natural parameter of each copula, that is, $\rho$ for the Gaussian copula and $\theta$ for the Archimedean ones.